toharcohen7/GMAIL_PROJECT/Wiki/React-User-Guide/Getting-Started.md

 4. Click "Sign In"
 5. Upon successful authentication, you'll be redirected to your inbox

+> **Note**: The default port for the React client is `3000`.
+> If port 3000 is unavailable, React will automatically move to the next available port (e.g., 3001, 3002, etc.).
+> You can see the assigned port in the terminal when running

 ## User Interface Overview

 ### Main Interface Components